cieslarmichal/smart-rename/README.md

 Flags:
-  -e, --exclude  Directories/files names to be excluded from search -f, --from     Rename from
+  -e, --exclude  Directories/files names to be excluded from search --from     Rename from
-  -t, --to       Rename to
+  --to       Rename to
       --help     Show help
 ```